p11o/open-infra/README.md

 The optional init param is required for the first run.
 It triggers the terraform init command.

+* If you make changes to tf, and have already started the cluster, you can run `bin/tf-apply`

 ## Prereqs

 * kind